 The fair value hierarchy groups the financial instruments into Levels 1 to 3 based on the degree to which the fair value is observable.
-There were no transfers to other levels in 2015.
+There were no transfers to other levels in 2017 and 2016.

-29. Financial Risk Management Objectives and Policies
+28. Financial Risk Management Objectives and Policies

-The Group's principal financial instruments comprise mainly of cash and cash equivalents, trade and other receivables, due from related parties, refundable lease deposits, trade and other payables (excluding government liabilities), loans payable and due to related parties.
+The Group's principal financial instruments comprise mainly of cash and cash equivalents, trade and other receivables, due from related parties, refundable lease deposits, trade and other payables (excluding statutory payable), loans payable and due to related parties.
 The main purpose of these financial instruments is to finance the Group's operations.

-The main risks arising from the Group's financial instruments are credit risk, liquidity risk and foreign currency risk.
+The main risks arising from the Group's financial instruments are credit risk, interest rate risk, liquidity risk and foreign currency risk.
 The Group's BOD and management review and approve the policies for managing each of the risks summarized below.